samay-hash/samay-hash/README.md

 # 👋 Hi, I'm Samay!

-A Full-Stack Web Developer.
-I build scalable web applications, modern UIs, and performance-focused digital products.

-I work across both **frontend and backend**, creating:
+I am a Full-Stack Web Developer, building modern web applications with Animation

+I work across frontend and backend, creating responsive UIs, secure APIs, and well-structured databases and I have also contributed to open-source projects on GitHub, including the deskreen-master repository and more..

+My core stack includes React, Next.js, Node.js, Express, and MongoDB.

+Alongside this, I’m expanding into Web3 development, learning Solidity and Solana contraction

 - 🎨 Responsive and clean user interfaces
 - 🔐 Secure and well-structured APIs